LEAD

 Date Topic Format

-TBD Individual Coaching Session #1 30 min online session with facilitator
+September 25 Individual Coaching Session #1 30 min online session with facilitator

-TBD Individual Coaching Session #2 30 min online session with facilitator
+October 30 Individual Coaching Session #2 30 min online session with facilitator

-Part Two – Advanced Leadership Topics
+Part Two – Senior Leadership Topics

 Date Topic Format

-• Read 5 Dysfunctions of a Team
+Read 5 Dysfunctions of a Team

 Frequently Asked Questions